-First Strike: i pulled a heavy Amazon 3rd party load of books 60K lbs from Baltimore to Dallas (through I-81) steep hills (I know real heavy for an Amazon load)
+First Strike: i pulled a heavy Amazon 3rd party load of books 60K lbs from Baltimore to Dallas (through I-81) steep hills.
+Amazon load are typically light, so I was surprised when I read the weight on the BOL.

-Eventually the truck started to beep like someone was trying to break into my car or there was a mockingbird in my cab.
+During the last 200 miles, my truck had progressed to Level IV without warning.
+My dash started to beep like someone was trying to break into my car or there was a mockingbird in my cab.
 Had to drive 350 miles from Dallas to Mobile constantly beeping.
-I got to become really intimate with my Bose headset.
+I got to become really intimate with my Bose headset with noise cancellation.

-Removed the beep at the Dealership in Mobile with a recommendation to replace my DOC and I booked another Amazon load to Richmond.
+The International Dealership in Mobile tested my Emissions system and recommended I replace my DOC.
+Thankfully, they cleared the alarm and I decided to think it over – preferring to get any major work done closer to home.
+I then booked another Amazon load to Richmond.
 But when I found out it was too heavy, and I was concerned that my emissions would have issues again, I cancelled the load and Amazon suspended my account in retaliation.
 They eventually returned my account (after over a week of appeals but that was almost the last nail in my coffin).

 Second Strike TA screwed up my oil change